Back to Blog

 This exam tests entry-level industrial engineering knowledge.
 If you've completed an IE degree, you've learned all this material before.
 Your job is to review it, practice applying it efficiently, and show up ready on test day.

-Use quality resources, stay consistent with your preparation, and trust your training.
+Use quality resources like Stamp Prep's free practice questions, stay consistent with your preparation, and trust your training.
 You've got this.
 Good luck!